thiagoloddi/catho-edu-assignment/README.md

 docker-compose up
 ```

-When running this command the Docker file will also automatically popoulate the database with the data.
-To change the sample data edit the file `scripts/data.sample.json`
+When running this command the Docker file will also automatically popoulate the database with the sample data.
+You can edit the sample data at `scripts/data.sample.json`

 Access `localhost:8080` in your browser to start using the application.